ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 Now, before we build the module, let's change the `sample_service.bal` to `sunrise_sunset_service.bal`.

 All set.
-Once again let's build the module by running the below command.
+Once again, let's build the module by running the below command.

 ```bash
 $ ballerina build